Super Mario All-Stars/Unused Graphics

 A "PAUSE" graphic which might have been used before the save menu was implemented.

 This page appears to have been used as a "scratch pad" for testing multiple variations of some common Mario poses.
 None of these graphics are used by the game itself.
 The red and blue sections of the palette are swapped compared to the final version.
-These graphics were used in Nintendo Power video previews and can be seen in screenshots on the back of the North American box.
+This color scheme was used in Nintendo Power video previews and can be seen in screenshots on the back of the North American box.

 An early Mushroom Retainer, found in the main enemy graphics bank.
 This was likely used before the unique "castle clear" cutscenes were implemented.
 Only the top half of the second frame was cleaned up and reused in the final game.